florianakos/my_curriculum_vitae/markdown/index.md

 ----

->  *On profession*: Passionated with coding, performing experiments, learning and combining new technologies.
+>  *On profession*: Programming, researching for my thesis, learning about new technologies, such as Blockchain and Quantum Encryption.
->  *On spare-time*: Enjoying sports, reading books, and going crazy for travelling and food.
+>  *In spare-time*: Doing sports, reading books, and for travelling .

 ----